 First, figure out how quickly you can pay off the tax debt.
-Paying it all at once will save you some money if you can come up with the cash, because the IRS will continue to assess late payment penalties and interest up through the date you pay in full.
+Paying it all at once will save you some money if you can come up with the cash.
+The IRS will continue to assess late payment penalties and interest up through the date you pay in full.

 If You Can Pay Within 45 Days